thunderbird/webext-docs/compose.rst

 .. api-section-annotation-hack:: -- [Added in TB 74]

 Updates the compose window.
 Specify only fields that you want to change.
 Currently only the to/cc/bcc/replyTo/followupTo/newsgroups fields and the subject are implemented.
+It is not possible to change the compose format.

 .. api-header::
    :label: Parameters